LorisSigrist/dark-mode-transition/README.md

 # Dark Mode Transitions

-Just a quick showcase of how you can use the (very experimental) page transitions api to toggle a sites theme.
+Just a quick showcase of how you can use the (very experimental) page-transitions api to toggle a sites theme.

-> Note: You currently must use chrome canary with the `#document-transitions` flag enabled for this to work.
+> Note: :warning: This example is for an outdated version of the view-transitions-api and no longer works

 ![Theme switching with page transition example](./preview.gif)